-For my big belly filling lunch I order the risotto.
-The portion was huge – see picture below – and yes, I ate the entire thing.
-The vegetables where cooked to perfection and my mouth is watering just thinking about it.
-This was the best dish I had at the 8 restaurants on this list.
+For my big belly-filling lunch I ordered the risotto.
+The portion was huge and yes, I ate the entire thing.
+The vegetables were cooked to perfection and my mouth is watering just thinking about it.
+This was the best dish I had at the 8 Ushuaia restaurants on this list.

 If you have a craving for pasta, you’re going to want to eat at this Ushuaia restaurant.
 Andio Gourmet, filled us up after Amy and I hiked in Tierra del Fuego National Park.